-I’m Shaniqua Benjamin, a 25-year-old writer and poet who was born and bred in Croydon.
+I’m Shaniqua Benjamin, a writer and poet who was born and bred in Croydon.
 I fell in love with writing at an early age, although I did leave my first love behind for a little while to chase after a career as a fashion designer.

 After dropping out of university in 2013, I fully embraced my love of writing and started my first blog, Inside My Head.
 I later started writing pieces for The Croydon Citizen, Croydon Guardian, Live Mag UK, Limelight magazine, Just Croydon and the Huffington Post.
 I also found myself being shortlisted for the The Mirror’s ‘Voice of a Generation’ apprenticeship.